acfilok96/Applied-AI-Engineer-RAG-Pipeline/FastAPI Testing [.py]/README.md

 Download the `FastAPI Testing [.py]` folder & open it in `Visual Studio Code` or any other IDEs.
 Open  `terminal` and run there.

+N.B.: During installation of libraries, the notification Building wheel for `llama-cpp-python (pyproject.toml)` should `done` as it allows to declare which build backend used and which other dependencies are needed to build for project.

 ## Set up API Keys 🔗

 Change the required API key inside the function of `functions.py` files by generating key accordingly